 Here is a list of things you can lease to others to earn some side cash as well as some apps you can use to make the process easier.

 50 Things You Can Rent Out for Extra Cash

 RENT OUT YOUR REAL ESTATE

-This is the most common of all rentals, and I talked about quite a bit about the AirBnb era and how to rent your house out either on a short-term or long-term basis.
+This is the most common of all rentals, and I talked quite a bit about the Airbnb era and how to rent your house out either on a short-term or long-term basis.

 2. Extra room

 Don’t waste that real estate you got lying around.